-Pursuant to the Minder Ordinance, the authority to elect the members of the Compensation Committee of the Board of Directors is vested with the general meeting of shareholders.
-The term of office of the members of the Compensation Committee is equal to the directors' term and extends until completion of the next Annual General Meeting.
+Pursuant to the Minder Ordinance and our Articles of Association, the authority to elect the members of the Compensation Committee of the Board of Directors is vested with the general meeting of shareholders.
+The term of office of the members of the Compensation Committee is the same as the directors' term and extends until completion of the next Annual General Meeting.

-Upon the recommendation of the Corporate Governance Committee, the Board of Directors has nominated for election by the shareholders at the 2015 Annual General Meeting Frederico F. Curado, Vincent J. Intrieri, Martin B. McNamara and Tan Ek Kia as members of the Compensation Committee of the Board of Directors.
+Upon the recommendation of the Corporate Governance Committee, the Board of Directors has nominated for election by the shareholders at the 2016 Annual General Meeting Frederico F. Curado, Vincent J. Intrieri, Martin B. McNamara and Tan Ek Kia as members of the Compensation Committee of the Board of Directors.
 Biographical information regarding the nominees may be found above under Agenda Item 5.